HoldOnBro/Actions-OpenWrt/README.md

 2. The **DOCKER_USERNAME** is your dockerhub username.
 3. The **DOCKER_PASSWORD**, which is actually not the password for your dockerhub account but the **Access Token** generated from the dockerhub Account Settings.
 4. The **ServerChan**(Optional) , the **SCKEY** for your serverchan account. [click here for more information](http://sc.ftqq.com/3.version)

-The '.config' files in this repository are for Newifi_D2 and N1 coz those are the devices I use.

-Feel free to fork.

 [P3TERX大佬写的中文教程|Usage Guide in Chinese](https://p3terx.com/archives/build-openwrt-with-github-actions.html)